Poonam-2704/Analytics-for-a-Better-Tomorrow-A-Global-Challenge-Hackathon/README.md

 Prerequisites
 Ensure you have the following installed:

-Node.js (with npm)
+Node.js (with npm).

-Truffle (npm install -g truffle)
+Truffle (npm install -g truffle).

-Ganache (for local blockchain development)
+Ganache (for local blockchain development).

-MetaMask (browser extension for Ethereum transactions)
+MetaMask (browser extension for Ethereum transactions).

 Installation Steps